|

 module, in order to concentrate on making their local land more

-fertile, then Africa could feed itself.
+fertile, then Africa could feed itself. oney the UK spends on the

 EU could be used to help young people into farming, by means of

+giving them financial help.
 In order to keep a policy for food security, we need to make

 producing food a paying enterprise.
 We would not then need to